Departmental Honors in Biology

-Interested students should attend the spring Honors orientation meeting.
-Details pertaining to due dates, the two different options and the research process will be discussed at this meeting.
 Students interested in applying to the Departmental Honors Program are strongly encouraged to begin developing their research plans, in consultation with potential research advisors, by the spring of their junior year or the following summer.

 The Honors Committee will consist of three people: a chair who must be a member of the Biology department, one additional member of the Biology department, and an individual from another source, on or off campus.
 The Committee will read and comment on the student’s proposal and determine their recommendation regarding the proposal.
 The Committee Chair will forward the recommendation on behalf of the student to the Biology department.
 After approval the proposal may be posted on the Department Moodle site.
 Final approval of the proposal is granted by the Department.
 Thus, proposals to the Department are recommended by the 12th week of the spring semester, however, all appropriate proposals must be submitted no later than the drop/add date in fall semester of the candidate’s senior year.

 A draft of the final project will be given to the student's Honor Committee no later than five weeks before the end of the senior year (last day of classes) and will be in the format of a scientific publication selected by the Honors Committee.
 A final revised copy will be submitted after the committee reviews the draft(s).
 This will be followed by the oral exam given by the Honors Committee and the public research presentation or poster.
 The exam will be scheduled for no later than two weeks prior to the last day of classes in the senior year..